DouniaBK/earth-hammam/README.md

 ### Local Deployment

-This project can be cloned or forked in order to make a local copy on your own system.
+This project can be cloned or forked to make a local copy on your system.

 For either method, you will need to install any applicable packages found within the *requirements.txt* file.
 - `pip3 install -r requirements.txt`.

-You will need to create a new file called `env.py` at the root-level, and include the same environment variables listed above from the Heroku deployment steps, plus a few extras.
+You will need to create a new file called `env.py` at the root level and include the same environment variables listed above from the Heroku deployment steps, plus a few extras.

 Sample `env.py` file: